boostorg/python/doc/building.rst

    __ ../../../more/getting_started/windows.html#library-naming
    __ ../../../more/getting_started/unix-variants.html#library-naming

-   Be sure to read this section even if your compiler supports auto-linking, as Boost.Python does not yet take advantage of that feature.

 .. [#toolset-specific] Because of the way most \*nix platforms share symbols among dynamically-loaded objects, I'm not certain